ankidroid/Anki-Android/Introduce-a-new-service,-library-or-dependency.md

 ### How buggy is it

 Sometime we must accept buggy code when there is no alternative.
 As an example, MathJax 3 seems to render improperly some mathematics equation that were rendered properly with MathJax2.
-However, Anki uses MJ3 and MJ 2 is not developed anymore.
+However, Anki uses MJ3 and MJ 2 is not updated anymore.
 While rendering bugs are frustrating for users using it, there is still no alternative in this space, especially since many anki cards are written for mathjax and some uses MJ 3 features.
 Furthermore, rendering bugs don't leak or destry user data

 However, in general, we prefer dependencies that are not buggy.
 That means in particular, dependencies that are used by a lot of product, which would have detected and reported those bugs.
 That also means that there is a ticket/issue system so that we can check how the dependency deals with bugs.